flyingcircusio/fc-nixos/doc/src/upgrade.md

 is not allowed anymore.
 Please migrate to structured config with `services.postfix.settings.main`.

-SMTP with STARTTLS over port 587 is no longer allowed.
-Please use SMTP with SSL/TLS over port 465.i
+SMTP with STARTTLS over port 587 (also known as Submission) is deprecated and scheduled for deactivation in fc-nixos 26.11.
+We will provide a migration check that checks for remaining usages of SMTP over STARTTLS soon.
+Please already migrate your applications to use SMTP over SSL/TLS via port 465.

 (nixos-upgrade-percona)=